Self-Interacting Dark Matter With a Neutrinophilic Scalar Mediator: A Simplified Model of a Neutrinophilic Scalar Mediator

 We consider a model of dark matter, where the dark matter is a Majorana fermion $\chi$ of mass $m_\chi$.
-It is coupled to a scalar (the majoron) of mass $m_\phi$.
-The majoron carries lepton number, so that its only tree-level interactions with the Standard Model come through coupling to the neutrino majorana mass.
-We suppose that the dark matter interaction with the majoron follows the same structure (i.e. the dark matter effectively has lepton number), so that the leading interactions of the theory may be written
+It is coupled to a scalar (the neutrinophilic scalar) of mass $m_\phi$.
+The neutrinophilic scalar carries lepton number, so that its only tree-level interactions with the Standard Model come through coupling to the neutrino majorana mass.
+We suppose that the dark matter interaction with the neutrinophilic scalar follows the same structure (i.e. the dark matter effectively has lepton number), so that the leading interactions of the theory may be written

 where $g_i$ are dimensionless coupling constants.

 We may fix the couplings through the thermal relic condition, following the procedure and notation of \cite{Gondolo:1990dk}.
 There are two annihilation channels we need to consider.